Lvijaysai/resume_analysis/README.md

 A secure Django web app that analyzes resumes using NLP models from Hugging Face — built with local model caching and production-grade security.

+The app supports PDF, DOCX, DOC, and TXT files up to 5MB, extracts text, generates a concise summary, and ranks roles such as Software Engineer, Data Scientist, or AI Engineer based on content analysis.

 ## 🚀 Features
-- Secure file uploads (.pdf, .docx, .txt)
+- Secure file uploads
+- Text extraction using PyPDF2 and python-docx libraries
 - Hugging Face summarization + zero-shot classification
 - Local cache for offline inference
 - Clean UI and responsive design